 This article first appeared in the October 2017 edition of Top Sales World magazine, under the title: “Technical Decision Makers are Skeptical of You, as well They should be” and is republished here with this author’s permission.

 Babette Ten Haken is a corporate catalyst and innovative speaker.
 She serves organizations as a strategist, coach and storyteller.
 Babette’s One Millimeter Mindset™ Workshops and Speaking programs leverage collaboration to catalyze professional innovation, workforce engagement and customer success for customer retention.
-She is an EOS Implementer (Entrepreneurial Operating System®) and a member of SME, ASQ, SHRM and the National Speakers Association.
+She is a member of SME, ASQ, SHRM and the National Speakers Association.

 Image author: ibreakstock Image source: Fotolia